hrbrmstr/qrencoder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 qrencoder uses `libqrencode` to make QR codes in R

+I have no idea why you would want to, but this was to help answer a question on StackOverflow.

 The following functions are implemented:

 -   `qrencode`: Return a QR encoded string as a matrix